musa-611-fall-2022/final-project/PRD.md

 ## Map and My position
 There should be a map with whole page size, centered at Mathare Slum.
+There will be a default position shown as a marker when open this app.
-The position of the user(volunteer) should be shown when open this app.
+There shuold be a button, when clicked, the map will be centered at the user's position which will be shown as a marker.

 ## Loading desitination for volunteer works/ other purpose